tajakmal/llmchain_docs/README.md

 This project demonstrates how to scrape the Langchain documentation, preprocess the text, embed the text using OpenAI's text-embedding-ada-002 model, store the embeddings in Pinecone, and utilize GPT-4 to answer questions based on the scraped content.

 ## Table of Contents
-Installation
+Installation,
-Scraping and Preprocessing
+Scraping and Preprocessing,
-Embedding and Indexing
+Embedding and Indexing,
-Retrieval
+Retrieval,
-Retrieval-Augmented Generation
+Retrieval-Augmented Generation,

 ## Installation